programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 If you'd like to review the output of this code as raw `.html`, you can download it [here](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy-20.html).
 Named entity recognition enables researchers to take a closer look at the 'real-world objects' that are present in their texts.
 The rendering allows for close-reading of these entities in context, their distinctions helpfully color-coded.
 In addition to studying named entities that spaCy automatically recognizes, you can use a training dataset to update the categories or create a new entity category, as in [this example](https://perma.cc/TLT6-U88T).

 ## Download Enriched Dataset
-Download the DataFrame with the spaCy Doc objects and tags to your local computer as a `.csv` file:
+To save the enriched dataset, download the DataFrame with the spaCy Doc objects and tags to your local computer as a `.csv` file:

 ```
 final_paper_df.to_csv('MICUSP_papers_with_spaCy_tags.csv')